08Janhavi/random/README.md

         })
         .then((response) => {
             if (response.ok) {
-                // Update the frontend state after successful deletion const updatedFormData = [...formData];
+                const updatedFormData = [...formData];
                 updatedFormData[dbIndex].file_columns.splice(fileIndex, 1);  // Remove the selected file column

+                if (updatedFormData[dbIndex].file_columns.length === 0) {
-                // If no more file columns left, remove the DB column entirely if (updatedFormData[dbIndex].file_columns.length === 0) {
+                    updatedFormData.splice(dbIndex, 1); // Remove the DB column if it has no file columns left }
-                    updatedFormData.splice(dbIndex, 1);
-                }

                 setFormData(updatedFormData);